 Target Long Term Expected

 Asset Class Allocation Real Rate of Return

 Cash 1.00 % 0.50 %

-US Stocks 22.50 4.75
+US Equity 22.50 4.75

-Non-US Stocks 22.50 7.00
+International Equity 22.50 7.00

 Fixed Income 19.00 1.50

 Private Equity 10.00 8.00

 Real Assets 15.00 5.00

 Multi-Asset Strategies 10.00 3.00

 Total 100.00 %

-Discount Rate The total pension liability was calculated using the discount rate of 7.50 percent.
-The projection of cash flows used to determine the discount rate assumed the contributions from employers and from the members would be computed based on contribution requirements as stipulated by State statute.
+Discount Rate Total pension liability was calculated using the discount rate of 7.50 percent.
+The projection of cash flows used to determine the discount rate assumed that employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 26-year amortization period of the unfunded actuarial accrued liability.
 Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.50 percent).
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefits to determine the total pension liability.

-Sensitivity of the School District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate Net pension liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the School District's proportionate share of the net pension liability calculated using the discount rate of 7.50 percent, as well as what each plan's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50 percent), or one percentage point higher (8.50 percent) than the current rate.
+Sensitivity of the School District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate Net pension liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the School District's proportionate share of the net pension liability calculated using the discount rate of 7.50 percent, as well as what the School District's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50 percent), or one percentage point higher (8.50 percent) than the current rate.

+Current

-Current 19 % Decrease (6.50%) Di scount Rate (7.50%) 1 % Increase (8.50%) School District's Proportionate Share · of the Net Pension Liability \$ 5,563,897 \$ 4,009,322 \$ 2,707,048
+1% Decrease scount Rate 1% Increase

+School District's Proportionate Share

+of the Net Pension Liability \$ 5,057,714 \$ 3,590,659 \$ 2,360,631